reach-sh/reach-lang/docs/src/tool/index.md

 If no `SOURCE` is provided, then `index.rsh` is used.

 If no `EXPORT` is provided, then all the exported Reach.Apps will be compiled.
 If there are no Reach.Apps exported, then the program will be compiled as a library, where its exports are available to other Reach programs and frontends.
-The output name of a library is the same as if it exported a Reach.App named `default`.
+The output name of a library is the same as if it exported a Reach.Appnamed `default`.

 `reach compile` supports the following options: